Callicarpa or candy tree is a beautiful shrub that grows fine in the ground and in a pot.

 Indifferently either in spring or fall.

-Take note, however, that planting in fall will increase chance of regrowth, and that planting in spring involves extra watering at the beginning.
+- and planting in spring involves extra watering at the beginning.

 Pruning Callicarpa, the candy tree